China's Huawei enters smartwatch frenzy with round-face models

-BRIEF-Varian Medical Systems establishes direct sales and service operation in South Africa

-* Is establishing a direct sales and service operation in South Africa, which will be based in Johannesburg Source text for Eikon: Further company coverage:

-BARCELONA, March 1 Chinese telecom equipment maker Huawei on Sunday launched its first smartwatch, a round-faced device that works with Android phones, joining a crowded market weeks before the introduction of the highly anticipated Apple Watch.
+BARCELONA Chinese telecom equipment maker Huawei [HWT.UL] on Sunday launched its first smartwatch, a round-faced device that works with Android phones, joining a crowded market weeks before the introduction of the highly anticipated Apple Watch.

 At an event tied to the Mobile World Congress in Barcelona, the firm unveiled its Huawei watch line in classic, business and sporty versions, while at the same time across town, Korea's LG Electronics launched a similar round-faced model.

-Both are following the lead of Motorola, which has drawn favourable reviews for its more fashion-conscious alternative to the dozens of bulky, square smartwatches that characterised the first generation of these devices.
+Both are following the lead of Motorola, which has drawn favorable reviews for its more fashion-conscious alternative to the dozens of bulky, square smartwatches that characterized the first generation of these devices.

 Wearables shipments are expected to jump 158 percent this year to 75 million, analysts at CCS Insight estimate.
 By 2018, almost 350 million wearable devices will be worn worldwide.